Are the Holidays an Appropriate Time to Talk About Estate Planning?

 - Beneficiary designations – You can let your family members know who is listed on your insurance policies and other accounts.
 Beneficiaries listed in policies should not have to experience probate, saving your heirs additional costs related to probate.

-If you need legal assistance with estate planning in Texas, contact Dossey & Jones, PLLC to schedule your consultation today.
+If you need legal assistance with estate planning in Texas, contact Dossey & Jones, PLLC to schedule your no obligation consultation today.